2D capsid formation within an oscillatory energy landscape: orderly self-assembly depends on the interplay between a dynamic potential and intrinsic relaxation times: Conclusion

 \section{Conclusion}

-In this work, we have expanded upon previous studies to investigate how temporal oscillations influence the dissipative self-assembly of anisotropic 2D triangular particles that assemble into capsid-like structures.
+In this work, we investigate how temporal oscillations influence the dissipative self-assembly of anisotropic 2D triangular particles that assemble into self-limited capsid-like structures.
 At stronger attractions, the formation of these hexamers occurs through a non-classical, two-step nucleation pathway and is prone to kinetic trapping, resulting in a non-monotonic dependence of capsid yield on attraction strength in both the static and oscillatory cases.

+Temporal oscillations in inter-particle attractions offer experimentally accessible dissipative self-assembly protocols for a wide range of materials.
+Such oscillations may be implemented by changes in temperature, external applied fields, light irradiation, pH changes, or other mechanisms, and in our study we implement them by changing the strength of the attractions in time by switching between two LJ well-depths.
+As in previous studies, we find that tuning the oscillations enables orderly assembly across a broader range of time-averaged interactions, as can be seen in the envelope of capsid yield curves in Figure~\ref{img:intermediateYield} and the full region of $\epsilon_{\rm avg}$ that they span, which provides routes to substantive capsid yields at any of these time-averaged interaction strengths.
+In addition, we generally observe faster capsid formation under oscillatory conditions, providing a route to more rapidly produce self-limited assembled structures.\cite{swan2014,sherman2018,kao2021}

-Our results highlight the correspondence between the different oscillation time-scales and the particle motions, both translational and rotational, that govern local relaxation processes.
+In keeping with prior work,\cite{risbud2015,kao2021} our results highlight the correspondence between the different oscillation timescales and the particle motions that govern local relaxation processes -- in the case of our more complex anisotropic particles, these include both translations and rotations.
 At the limit of oscillations that are very fast compared to these intrinsic time-scales, assembly proceeds as if the system were subject to the static attraction that is the time-averaged strength over a single oscillation period, defined by the averaged LJ well-depth, $\epsilon_{\rm avg}$.
 At the slow oscillation limit, the system evolves according to the attractive forces at play within the current half-cycle.
 In between these extremes, the assembly yield curve shifts from one determined by $\epsilon_{\rm avg}$ to one determined by $\epsilon_{\rm min}$, the attraction strength during the weaker attraction half-cycles, since it is the error correction made possible at those times that determines the degree to which kinetic traps can be overcome.